DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 ## Stacking multiple boards

-It is possibile to stack two EX-MotorShield8874s, though as yet this is not fully tested and supported in DCC-EX EX-CommandStation.
+It is possibile to stack two EX-MotorShield8874s, though for use in in DCC-EX EX-CommandStation this is not fully tested and supported by software configuration.
 There are two different operating modes possible.

 ![Produktfoto_3_4](https://user-images.githubusercontent.com/52371300/231068582-4eb4e3a1-c307-405c-8cc4-71c3db39e954.jpg)

 1. **Independent district mode:** The DCC-EX Motor Shields are controlled independently using different control signals.
 This allows a total 4 independent H-Bridges to be driven completely independently for separate DCC or DC PWM districts.
-2. **Parallel booster mode:** Both EX-MotorShield8874s are controlled with the same control signals so both H-bridges are running in parallel.
+2. **Parallel booster mode:** Both EX-MotorShield8874s are controlled with the same control signals so both pairs of H-bridges are running in parallel.
 This mode is used to increase the current capabilities of the 2 DCC or DC PWM districts.

-The independent mode uses the following pin assignment for controlling the two channels of the second DCC-EX Motor Shield
+This information is provided for reference.
+Documentation will be updated when both of these modes are fully tested and configured in DCC-EX EX-CommandStation.

 ## Reference